 Possible treatments for prostate cancer include:

-Active Surveillance is recommended when the risks and side effects of treatment outweigh the potential benefits.
+Doctors recommend Active Surveillance is recommended when the risks and side effects of treatment outweigh the potential benefits.
 During active surveillance, your doctor will perform regular checks to monitor the Gleason score of your cancer.
-You avoid the side effects of other treatments but risk possibly missing the chance to control the cancer before it spreads.
-Doctors may suggest active surveillance for a diagnosis of slow-growing, early stage prostate cancer, or in men who are older or have other serious health problems.
+You avoid the side effects of other treatments but risk missing the chance to control the cancer before it spreads. .
+Doctors may suggest active surveillance for a diagnosis of slow-growing, early stage prostate cancer.
+It may also be recommended for men who are older or have other serious health problems.
 People who choose active surveillance can try another approach at any time.

 Surgery is an option for men with early (stage I or II) prostate cancer, and is sometimes an option for men with stage III prostate cancer.
 The surgeon usually removes the entire prostate, and sometimes the lymph nodes in the pelvis.